Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.AnonymousAccess.md

 The anonymous pull access feature is currently in preview.
 Anonymous pull access is only available in the `Standard` and `Premium` service tiers.

+This rule may generate false positives in specific scenarios where to intend to distribute OCI content to Internet users, for example: You are a software vendor and intend to distribute container images of your software to customers.

 ## LINKS